 - Have you been accredited by Medicare/Medicaid?
 Joint Commission on Accreditation of Health Organizations?
 (Both groups have standards that must be followed.)

-Oxygen Modes and Systems
+Oxygen Systems and Devices

-Mode: Compressed Gas Oxygen
+Compressed Gas Oxygen

 Compressed oxygen is delivered as a gas.
 It is odorless and colorless just like the air you breathe.
+This type of oxygen can be found in the following systems: Cylinders, Tanks, and Stationary Concentrators.

 Portable tanks come in a variety of sizes and weigh between 0.7 and 7.9 pounds.
-Some regulators connected to a tank provide oxygen continuously.
-Others provide oxygen only when you breathe in.
+Some regulators connected to a tank provide oxygen continuously, while others provide oxygen only when you breathe in.
 Smaller oxygen tanks are carried in tank bags that can be worn over the shoulder, backpack style, or carried by the handle.
 Larger tanks require a wheeled stand to transport safely.
 Other types of wheeled oxygen carriers allow you to take a spare tank wherever you go.
 These may be provided by the supplier or purchased online.

 Stationary tanks are large steel or aluminum tanks.
 They are very heavy and hard to move.
 They must be secured to prevent them from falling over.
 Large stationary tanks are good to have as backup to an oxygen concentrator if the power goes out.
 They are not good for someone needing continuous flow oxygen.